 - Q My supervisor travels a lot and is very busy.
 During one of her business trips, she asked me to log into a Company system that has highly restricted information using her user ID and password to retrieve some reports that I would not otherwise have access to.
-Is that okay? - A No. It is against Company policy to share passwords.
+Is that okay? - No. It is against Company policy to share passwords.
 Also, access to highly restricted information should be limited only to those who are authorized to have access.
 You should refuse the request and remind the supervisor that you do not have access to this system and this information due to its sensitivity.
-Immediately report this to your manager, your Local Ethics Officer, the Ethics & Compliance Office or EthicsLine, any of which can help you address this situation properly.
+Immediately report this.
 In instances where you would otherwise be authorized to access the information, steps should be taken to provide you with appropriate access without using the password of another user.